Prepared for Jamie G. | Delivered November 11, 2020

 To get informed about the treatment landscape of nmCRPR, the available treatment options, the treatment decision-making process for healthcare professionals (HCPs), and the motivators to use a treatment over another.

-- Not all cases can be cured with localized treatment options.
-In fact, twenty to thirty percent of men experience "a disease recurrence requiring systemic hormonal treatment with androgen-deprivation therapies (ADTs)."
+Not all cases can be cured with localized treatment options.
+In fact, twenty to thirty percent of men experience "a disease recurrence requiring systemic hormonal treatment with